 Don't Neglect Your Relationships

-When you're feeling low and empty, putting on an outfit and being social may sound like the last thing you want to do, but try to force yourself to stay involved with the people you love.
+When you're feeling low and empty, putting on an outfit and being social may sound like the last thing you want to do, but do your best to stay involved with the people you love.
 Keeping busy helps more than you'd think.
 Being around other people helps you get out of your own head and offers you a little bit of a break from the emotional abuse you may be forcing on yourself.